Woody plant encroachment: Groundwater recharge and soil moisture

 Woody plant encroachment is frequently linked to reduced groundwater recharge, based on evidence that bushes consume significantly more rainwater than grasses and encroachment alters water streamflow.
-The downward movement of water is hindered by increased root density and depth.
-Woody encroachment generally leads to root elongation in the soil.
+Woody encroachment generally leads to root elongation in the soil and the downward movement of water is hindered by increased root density and depth.
 The impact on groundwater recharge differs between sandstone bedrocks and karst regions as well as between deep and shallow soils.
+Woody plant encroachment can accelerate soil drought through enhanced soil porosity.

-While water loss is common in closed canopy woodlands (i.e. subhumid conditions with increased evapotranspiration) in semiarid and arid ecosystems recharge can also improve under encroachment, provided there is good ecohydrological connectivity of the respective landscape.
+While water loss is common in closed canopy woodlands (i.e. sub-humid conditions with increased evapotranspiration), in semiarid and arid ecosystems recharge can improve under encroachment, provided there is good ecohydrological connectivity of the respective landscape.
+Ecohydrological connectivity is suggested as a unifying framework for the understanding of different groundwater impacts under encroachment.

+Besides groundwater recharge, woody encroachment increases tree transpiration and evaporation of soil moisture, due to increased canopy cover.
+Woody encroachment leads to the drying up of stream flows.
+Further, woody plant control can effectively improve the connectivity of water resources.
 Although this is strongly context dependent, bush control can be an effective method for the improvement of groundwater recharge.

+There is limited understanding how hydrological cycles through woody encroachment affect carbon influx and efflux, with both carbon gains and losses possible.
+Moreover, there is evidence that woody encroachment enhances bedrock weathering, with unclear consequences for soil erosion and subsurface water flows.

-Applied research, assessing the water availability after brush removal, was conducted in Texas USA, showing an increase in water availability in all cases.
+However, concrete experience with changes in groundwater recharge is largely based on anecdotal evidence or regionally and temporally limited research projects.
+Applied research, assessing the water availability after brush removal, was conducted in Texas, US, showing an increase in water availability in all cases.
 Studies in the United States moreover find that dense encroachment with Juniperus virginiana is capable of transpiring nearly all rainfall, thus altering groundwater recharge significantly.
 An exception is shrub encroachment on slopes, where groundwater recharge can increase under encroachment.
-Further studies in the USA indicate that also stream flow is significantly hamperd by woody plant encroachment, with the associated risk of higher pollutant concentrations.
+Further studies in the US indicate that also stream flow is significantly hampered by woody plant encroachment, with the associated risk of higher pollutant concentrations.

-While there is general consensus that woody plant encroachment has an ecohydrological impact, concrete experience with changes in groundwater recharge is however largely based on anecdotal evidence or regionally and temporally limited research projects.
-Moreover, there is limited understanding how hydrological cycles through woody encroachment affect carbon influx and efflux, with both carbon gains and losses possible.

-Besides groundwater recharge, woody encroachment increases tree transpiration and evaporation of soil moisture, due to increased canopy cover.
+Studies in South Africa have shown that approximately 44% of rainfall is captured by woody canopies and evaporated back in to the atmosphere under woody encroachment.
+This effect is strongest with fine-leaved species and in events of lower rainfall sizes and intensities.
+It was found that up to 10% less rain enters the soil overall under woody encroachment.
+A meta-analysis of studies in South Africa further finds that woody encroachment has low water loss effect in areas with limited rainfall.
+Streamflow can increase after targeted removal of invasive and encroaching species, as showcased in South Africa.